Skip to content

 6. She’ll glance at the first couple of paragraphs at the beginning of the story.

-7. She’ll look at the price (be comparable to other books in your genre).
+7. She’ll look at the price (it should be comparable to other books in your genre).

 The title

-It’s a good idea to include a subtitle also.
+It’s also a good idea to include a subtitle.
 This will further help the reader and search engines find your book and help them determine what it’s about.

 This is especially important in series.

-The title and subtitle will be the first bit of information a potential reader will get of your book.
+The title and subtitle will be the first bit of information a potential reader will discover about your book.

 The title should be: